quasar-team/CanModule/docs/README.md

 By default, the provided CMake will compile CanModule, the tests, and if possible the Python library, downloading LogIt in the process.

-If you wish to compile only the library, inside Quasar (which provides LogIt) you need to set the variable CAN_MODULE_SUBCOMPONENT to any value, for example:
+If you wish to compile only the library, inside Quasar (which provides LogIt) you need to set the variable CAN_MODULE_MAIN_ONLY to any value, for example:

 ```cmake
 set( CAN_MODULE_MAIN_ONLY "Y")